CSS: Simple Rules for Better Organization and More Efficiency

 strong, #nav, .note { font-style: italic; }

-This saves a few characters (and load time) already, without necessarily getting into the way: After all, styling HTML documents is about presentation, so focusing on declarations first does work well.
+This saves a few characters (and load time) without getting into the way of maintenance.

-There are I don’t know how many ideas how to sort declarations within declaration blocks, but the simplest and “cognitively least demanding” is alphabetical sorting.
-So instead of thinking measurements first, then colors, then sizes, and so on, just order alphabetically:
+There are I-don’t-know-how-many ideas how to sort declarations within declaration blocks, but the simplest and “cognitively least demanding” is alphabetical sorting.
+So instead of thinking measurements first, then colors, then dimensions, and so on, just order alphabetically:

 #content {